Jason Abalos: Acting career

 On October 1, 2008, he won the Best Actor in the 2008 Gawad Urian Awards for Endo.

 He is a celebrity endorser of Aficionado Germany Perfume with his own product Jason EDT (Eau de Toilette).
 He was relaunched as endorser on January 8, 2011, during the grand "1@11" event at the SM Mall of Asia Concert Grounds attended by 85,000 people.

 On October 3, 2017, Abalos transferred to GMA Network and signed an exclusive contract at GMA Artist Center after 13 years as a talent of Star Magic of ABS-CBN.

 Political career

 His father, Popoy Abalos, is a former board member of the Second District of Nueva Ecija.

-In the 2016 elections, Abalos, ran under Liberal Party, but failed in his attempt to obtain a membership in the municipal council of Pantabangan, Nueva Ecija.
+In the 2016 elections, Abalos, ran as a Liberal, but failed in his attempt to obtain a membership in the municipal council of Pantabangan, Nueva Ecija.

-In the 2022 elections, ran under PDP–Laban to “pursue what [his] father had started”, he was elected board member of the province's Second District.
+In the 2022 elections, ran under PDP–Laban to "pursue what [his] father had started", he was elected board member of the province's Second District.

 Personal life

 In his early years, Abalos studied in his hometown, Pantabangan.
-He later obtained a bachelor's degree in civil engineering from the Nueva Ecija University of Science and Technology.
+He later obtained a bachelor's degree in civil engineering from the Nueva Ecija University of Science and Technology in Cabanatuan City.

 His engagement in 2021 with his long-time partner, actress and Binibining Pilipinas 2018 runner-up Vickie Rushton, was revealed in June 2022.
 They were married in a church wedding ceremony in Batangas on September 1 of the same year.
+And on September 1, 2023, coinciding with their first wedding anniversary, they both have their first child name Knoa Alexander.